Plant-Based Athletes & How To Start A Vegan Diet If You’re An Athlete

 Nate Diaz

 I think we can all agree, even the most avid meat-eater wouldn’t get in the ring with plant-based Nate Diaz.
-After ditching meat before fights in an effort to have more energy, he realized his body didn’t like it when it was reintroduced – so he kicked it for good and has been performing at his peak ever since.
+After ditching meat before fights in an effort to have more energy, he realized his body didn’t like it when it was reintroduced, so he kicked it for good and has been performing at his peak ever since.
+He now dines on plenty of vegetables, grains, and fruits.

 Austin Aries

-The pro wrestler packs in around 3000 calories a day to fuel his fights.
-He likes to incorporate all his favorite foods into this, including vegan mac n cheese, whole grain vegan pizza and smoothies.
+The pro wrestler packs in around 3,000 calories a day to fuel his fights.
+He likes to incorporate all his favorite foods into this, including vegan mac n cheese, whole grain vegan pizza, and smoothies.
 Austin shows that it’s not all nuts, seeds and beans!

 Kendrick Farris

-Kendrick Farris is an olympic weightlifter who smashes his protein intake by choosing black beans, trail mix, all kinds of nuts such as almonds and cashews, and enjoys fresh fruits as snacks.
-Avocado quesadillas, guacamole and spinach lasagna, which are all full of good fats, help him achieve his dietary requirements.
+Kendrick Farris is an Olympic weightlifter who smashes his protein intake by choosing black beans, trail mix, all kinds of nuts such as almonds and cashews, and enjoys fresh fruits as snacks.
+Avocado quesadillas, guacamole, and spinach lasagna, which are all full of good fats, help him achieve his dietary requirements.
 Farris says he doesn’t stick to any regime as he just eats when he’s hungry, which works for him!

 Fiona Oakes

 An early adopter, Fiona declared she was a vegetarian at three years old, and at six removed all animal products from her diet.
-She is a staunch activist and freely admits that one of the main reasons she runs is to give a platform to this activism.
-She realized that marathon running was a popular sport, she was good at it, and therefore could use it to raise awareness for the sentient animals she wishes to protect.
+She is a dedicated activist and freely admits that one of the main reasons she runs is to give a platform to her activism.
+Fiona realized that marathon running was a popular sport, she was good at it, and therefore could use it to raise awareness for the sentient animals she wishes to protect.
+Fiona takes the unique approach of eating only one meal a day, full of fresh vegetables, grains, and beans.
+This approach is definitely not for everyone, but it works for her and allows her to keep up her amazing work for animals.

 Rich Roll

 Endurance athlete, author and podcaster Rich Roll is the ultimate vegan guru.
-At 42 years old, he doesn’t look a day over 30 and regularly completes 40 mile runs, finishing them with six mile swims – all fueled by a vegan diet.
+At 42 years old, he doesn’t look a day over 30 and regularly completes 40-mile runs, finishing them with six mile swims, all fueled by a vegan diet.
+He starts the day with a juice filled with all kinds of fruit and green veg, then often heads to Chipotle for lunch, where you can get a big bowl of rice, beans and avo.
+Hard to beat!

 Colin Kaepernick